 I’ll be honest, a year ago I didn’t know “Boku” existed.

-Over the past few months, I’ve been interested in testing out different superfood and greens supplements.
+Over the past few months, I’ve been interested in testing out different superfood drink options and super greens.
 I’m a HUGE fan of the juicer and I do a lot of it, but sometimes I’m in too much of a hurry.
 If you are looking for a quick, easy, source of nutrients and minerals, let me Boku Superfood Review – My Personal Experience tell you if Boku super food is the supplement for you.

 For many years, it was pretty hard to regularly find a decent superfood supplement that didn’t taste horrible or have a terrible texture.
 I’ve tested out my fair share of greens supplements (see the bottom of this article for “alternatives”) but was pretty stoked to test out Boku.

 So, I reached out and (full disclosure) received some review samples!
 I actually wasn’t expecting this and was more interested in connecting with the brand managers, so this was pretty cool!

 - 2 The Pros and Cons of This Super Food

 - 5 Boku Alternatives – What About the Competition?

 - 6 Final Recommendation – Yea or Nay?

 Bottom line up front, here are the ingredients per the labeling: